 - Sprinkle the topping over the fruit.

-- Bake 30 minutes until the peach mixture begins to bubble through and the crispy topping and golden brown.
+- Bake for 30 minutes until the peach mixture begins to bubble through and the crispy topping and golden brown.

 🍴 Serving Suggestions